rtourneur/plateforme/installation/roles/remote/README.md

 remote
 =========

 This role constructs the 'Remote' docker image for the Devops Platform.
-The 'Remote' is used to provide a central point to trigger non-web actions in the platform (web actions are centralized threw nginx reverse proxy)
+The 'Remote' is used to provide a central point to trigger non-web actions in the platform (web actions are centralized threw nginx reverse proxy) .
+Kind of 'command proxy' for scripting from one place across the platform.
+May become the place for a platform API.

 Requirements
 ------------